Home loans for temporary residents

 If those qualifications are met, you will be able to apply for and receive a home loan worth up to 80% of the value of the property.
 Unfortunately as a temporary resident, you will not be eligible for a First Home Owner’s Grant (FHOG) unless you are purchasing the property jointly with your Australian citizen or permanent resident spouse.

 One way to find out what loans may be available to you if you're a temporary resident is through a mortgage broker.
-You can compare some of Australia's award winning brokers below.

 What home loans are available to temporary residents in Australia?

 The home loan options being offered to temporary Australian residents are typical mortgage packages that would be available to Australian citizens or permanent residents.
 The main difference being the cap on the amount you are allowed to borrow and the down payment that is required.
 Depending on your job circumstances you may be able to qualify for up to 90% of the value of the property.
 The loan types on offer include:

 - Basic home loan.
 This features a lower variable interest rate and your choice of 30 year terms or 15 year interest-only payments.